driusan/dewm/src/WindowManaging.md

 }
 ```

-We'll use the logic that we decided on above to try and guess the right column.
+We'll use the logic that we discussed above to try and guess the right column.

 ### "Add Window to Workspace"
 ```go